 The ABPN Faculty Innovation in Education Award (formerly the Faculty Fellowship Award) is intended to support the development of innovative education and/or evaluation projects that promote effective residency/fellowship training or lifelong learning of practicing psychiatrists and neurologists.
 Preference will be given to projects that have the potential for use in more than one site and to applicants who are at a junior or mid-faculty level.

-Each year, psychiatry and/or neurology fellows will be selected.
+Each year, up to two psychiatry and/or neurology fellows will be selected.
 The duration of the fellowship will normally be for two years with a maximum amount of funding of $50,000 per year or $100,000 total.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.

 Faculty Innovation in Education Award Information

 Each year, up to two psychiatry and/or neurology awards will be made with a maximum amount of funding of $100,000 per award.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.
 The projects may take up to two years to be completed.

 Research Award Information